ontiuk/iPressPT/README.txt

 2. Upload the iPress Child Theme folder via FTP to your wp-content/themes/ directory.
 3. Go to your WordPress dashboard and select Appearance.
 4. Select and activate the child theme.

+The theme is translation ready.
+Default language files can be found in the /languages directory.
+Currently it's not possible to change the textdomain identifier to a global variable or PHP define.

 == User Manual ==